MarkKozel/CompOrgEText/docs/Assembly/Development/WhitespaceAndCommenting.md

 ## Conclusion

-Using whitespace, troubleshooting and modifying code (by you or another developer) can be easier as code is visually organized in groups and blocks
+Using whitespace, troubleshooting and modifying code (by you or another developer) can be easier as code is visually organized in groups and blocks.

-Adding comments that describe overall function and specific *important* sections will also help with understanding and modifying the program
+Adding comments that describe overall function and specific *important* sections will also help with understanding and modifying the program.